jimbarrett/bible-verse-lookup/README.md

 ### Update: 09/28/23
 I've added jest and written the first few unit tests for this.
 I'm mostly only doing this to keep the habit alive.

+### Update: 10/24/23
+I've finally gotten back to this and added the ability to compare different versions of the bible side by side.
+Also did a lot of code cleanup and minor restyling (buttons, etc)